Loading...

 area under a velocity vs. time graph

-A negative area under a velocity-time graph shows the direction of the displacement vector.
+A negative area under a velocity-time graph indicates the direction of the displacement vector.

-In this case, the negative area of the triangle indicating a net displacement toward the negative $x$-axis.
+In this case, the negative area of the triangle indicates a net displacement toward the negative $x$-axis.

 Example (8): The velocity-time graph of a trip is shown below.
 Find the total displacement of the moving object.